Worries Of People Who Have No Friends

 "Even if other people don't care, not having friends will make me act off-putting"

 If you don't have any friends it may make you unappealing in a self-fulfilling-prophecy way, by causing you to act too desperate, nervous, and overeager.
 However, those are all behaviors you can put a lid on.
 For one, you can look at your situation differently, in a way that can reduce your desperation (hopefully the article you're reading right now will help).
-You can also consciously try not to act in ways that read as needy (e.g., sending someone a bunch of "what's wrong, are you mad at me?" texts when someone doesn't reply after half an hour).
+You can also consciously try not to act in ways that read as needy (e.g., sending someone a bunch of "what's wrong, are you mad at me?" texts when they don't reply after half an hour).

 "If you don't have friends, it makes you boring and have nothing to talk about"